MaxNiia/nvim/README.md

 Repository for keeping different versions of nvim configurations.

-- Profiles: Switch on.
-- - User
-- - Epiroc, if NVIM_EPIROC environment variable is set.
+Profiles: set with environment variables.

 ## Usage